 Why Is Watamu A Little Italy?

 As I said, when I first stepped foot onto Watamu soil I heard people speaking Italian.
 Immediately, I was intrigued.
 The fact that even the little children could speak it fascinated me.
-Then I discovered that the language is actually taught to Kenyan locals here and Italian is a compulsory subject in most schools.
+Then I discovered that the language is taught to Kenyan locals here and Italian is a compulsory subject in most schools.
 Why though?
-Well, it explains all the Italian restaurants, products and Gelato stores here.
+Well, it explains all the Italian restaurants, products, and Gelato stores here.
 The Italian population that lives in Watamu and Malindi is huge.

 In addition, the number of Italian tourists that visit Watamu each year is just as big, if not more.
 Absolutely amazing!
 I mean, if I’m honest, sometimes walking on the streets you feel as if you’re walking through some kind of country-suburbian area based in Italy.
 The town is so heavily influenced by Italians that locals speak the language, and do business together.

 So I started to ask questions.
-I found out from my own research, residents and a couple of locals.
+I found out from my own research, residents, and a couple of locals.

-Watamu, Kenya And Italy Make History
+Watamu, Kenya, And Italy Make History

 Apparently, after the end of World War II, the Italians were given land in Watamu as a form of compensation.
 As a result of the locals’ kindness, the Italians were able to settle in the town with their families.

-They haven’t stopped travelling here since and some have even intermarried with residents.
+They haven’t stopped traveling here since and some have even intermarried with residents.
 Moreover, history shows that Italians own more than 50 hotels in the resort town and have employed more than 15,000 workers.
 My research found that Malindi has over 1,500 private villas and cottages, which provide 5,000-7,000 accommodation units for tourists and offer jobs to over 10,000 residents.

 In addition, there are also about 30,000 tourists who visit Malindi annually.
 However, nothing matched 2007, when a record number of 80,000 Italians visited the resort town on holiday.
 Sadly, because of the world economic crisis that hit Italy hard, the numbers have dropped a bit.